Mesh-Informed Neural Networks for Operator Learning in Finite Element Spaces: Introduction

 \section{Introduction}

 {\mathcal{G}} Deep Neural Networks (DNNs) are one of the fundamental building blocks in modern Machine Learning.
 Originally developed to tackle classification tasks, they have become extremely popular after reporting striking achievements in fields such as computer vision \cite{vision} and language processing \cite{language}.
-Not only, an in-depth investigation of their approximation properties has also been carried out in the last decade \cite{brener,devore,gribonval,ingo}.
+Not only, an in-depth investigation of their approximation properties has also been carried out in the last decade \cite{brener,devore,francocnn,gribonval,ingo}.
 In particular, DNNs have been recently employed for learning (nonlinear) operators in high-dimensional spaces \cite{schwabhigh,geist,kovachki,karniadakis}, because of their unique properties, such as the ability to blend theoretical and data-driven approaches.
 Additionally, the interest in using DNNs to learn high-dimensional operators arises from the potential repercussions that these models would have on fields such as Reduced Order Modeling.

 Consider for instance a parameter dependent PDE problem, where each parameter instance $\mup$ leads to a solution $u_{\mup}$.
-In this framework, multi-query applications such as optimal control and statistical inference are prohibitive to implement, as a numerical solver has to be run any time a new solution is to be computed.
-Therefore, learning the operator that maps $\mup\to u_{\mup}$ is a task of key interest, as it would allow one to replace the numerical solver with a much cheaper surrogate.
-To this end, DNNs are a valid and powerful alternative that have recently shown either comparable or superior results with respect to other state-of-the-art approaches, e.g. \cite{stuart,fresca,fresca2}.
-More in general, other works have recently exploited physics-informed machine learning for efficient reduced order modeling of parametrized PDEs \cite{ChenPINN,paris}.
+In this framework, multi-query applications such as optimal control and statistical inference are prohibitive to implement, \newstuff{as they imply repeated queries to expensive numerical solvers.} \newstuff{Then}, learning the operator $\mup\to u_{\mup}$ \newstuff{becomes} of key interest, as it \newstuff{allows} one to replace numerical solvers with much cheaper surrogates.
+To this end, DNNs can be a valid and powerful alternative, \newstuff{as they were recently shown capable of} either comparable or superior results with respect to other state-of-the-art, e.g. \cite{stuart,fresca,fresca2}. \newstuff{More generally}, other works have recently exploited physics-informed machine learning for efficient reduced order modeling of parametrized PDEs \cite{ChenPINN,paris}.
 Also, DNN models have the practical advantage of being highly versatile as, differently from other techniques such as splines and wavelets, they can easily adapt to both high-dimensional inputs, as in image recognition, and outputs, as in the so-called generative models.